 Read The Party Runway article to discover more about the things you need to do before your party.

-These are the event management platforms I recommend:
+As of September 2022, these are the free event management platforms I recommend:

 Write Your Event Description